WahiduzzamanKhan/Cleaning-Bangladesh-Rice-Production-Data/README.md

----
-title: "Cleaning Bangladesh Rice Production Data"
+# Cleaning Bangladesh Rice Production Data
-author: "Wahiduzzaman Khan"
----

 In this project I am going to clean the rice production, import and export data of Bangladesh in order to perform some analysis and visualization.